-Pros and Cons of having a floor console heat pump
+Pros and Cons of having a ceiling cassette heat pump/ air conditioner

 The biggest advantage of a ceiling cassette heat pump is its discreet nature, It does not need valuable wall or floor space but rather is installed in the ceiling cavity.
 Because of its location in the ceiling, it can also distribute both warm and cool air evenly through the room.
 Each cassette has four outlets or vents blowing the air out in all directions.
 Multiple ceiling cassette heat pumps can be installed in larger rooms to make sure that distribution is even.

 Ceiling cassette heat pumps can be hooked up to a multi room heat pump system for larger homes.

 One of the biggest disadvantages of having a ceiling cassette heat pump installed is the actual installation process which is more labour intensive than your high wall and floor models.
 You will also need to have room within your ceiling cavity to house the units.
 Maintenance can also be a little tricker due to the height of them.

 Not Sure Which Heating or Cooling System is Right For You?

 Book in a Free in house consultation to make sure you are getting the very best advice.

 Heat Pumps including ceiling cassettes are the most efficient at converting energy to warm or cool air.